The $k$-independent graph of a graph: The -independent graph of some graphs

-\nt Let $G$ be a simple graph with independence number $\alpha$.
+Let $G$ be a simple graph with independence number $\alpha$.
 Looks that in the among of $k$-independent graph of $G$, the $\alpha$-independent graph of $G$ is more important.
 In this section, we study the $\alpha$-independent graph of some graphs.
 To study the $\alpha$-independent graph of $G$, we are interested to know the order of $I_{\alpha}(G)$.

-\nt Let $i_k$ be the number of independent sets of cardinality $k$ in $G$.
-The polynomial is called the independence polynomial of $G$.
+Let $i_k$ be the number of independent sets of cardinality $k$ in $G$.
+The polynomial is called the independence polynomial of $G$ (\cite{JAMC}).
 Obviously $I(G,1)$ gives the number of all independent sets of a graph $G$.
 In other words, $|V(I_{\alpha}(G))|=I(G,1)$.
+Since $I(K_n,x)=1+nx$, we have $I(K_n,1)=n+1$.
+Therefore we have the following easy result: